datalou/APP-DEVELOPMENT-WITH-LLM/README.md

 Welcome to the repository dedicated to exploring the fascinating intersection of Language Models (LLMs) and Blockchain technology, known as LangChain.

-# Project Chatbot using LangChain
+# Project Chatbot using LangChain, Huggin Face's LLM and Open AI Models

 Chatbot tailored for a company that builds beverage machinery, employing advanced entity memory techniques.
 In this project, we delve into the realm of entity memory, a revolutionary memory strategy that empowers our chatbot to not just comprehend but also retain essential facts about specific entities mentioned during conversations.